countable-web/open-source-corporation/hr/FRONT_END_POSTING.md

 5. Excellent english

 There will be a technical test on the above skills, so it will save everyone time if you're honest about your abilities.

+`test`

+Design a UI mockup for (something TBD), convert to responsive html/css, publish on github pages.